MisterJimson/beyond/README.md

 I am open to feedback, suggestions, and discussions on how this approach can be improved.

+It's important to note that this is not meant to prescribe how everyone should write Flutter apps nor that this is the best option for every project.

 ### Goals
 - Simple
 - Clean